Jayawardenepura/PIC32-PWM-candle-imitation/README.md

-The configuration of timers of the PIC32 microcontrollers
+### Fast-PWM configuration of the PIC32 microcontroller

 xc32 compiler